New Mexico State CapitolHistory

 The New Mexico Capitol Art Collection was created in 1991 when the New Mexico Legislature founded the Capitol Art Foundation.
 The Collection consists of nearly 600 artworks, exhibited in the interior public spaces of the State Capitol Complex, as well as on the Capitol grounds.
 The Collection includes paintings, photography, works on paper, sculpture, mixed media, textiles, ceramic and glass works, as well as furniture.
 In all there are over 600 New Mexico artists represented.
 The collection is currently valued at over ＄5.6 million dollars.
 Former Legislative Counsel Service Director Paula Tackett discusses the history of the Capitol Art Foundation and Collection in this 2010 interview.

 The Clay Buchanan Memorial Gardens on the Roundhouse's 6.5 acre grounds display sequoias, Russian olive trees, roses and more than 100 other kinds of New Mexico flora as well as abstract and figurative sculptures from the Capitol Art Collection.
 For information about guided tours of the New Mexico State Capitol by appointment, call (505) 986-4589 during business hours Monday through Friday.
 Visitors can take a self-guided tour anytime between 7 a.m. and 6 p.m.
 Monday through Friday.

 Like the federal government, New Mexico's state government is made up of three branches, the legislative, the executive and the judicial.
 The New Mexico Legislature consists of the House of Representatives with 70 members serving two-year terms, and the Senate, with 42 members serving four-year terms.

 The governor serves for a four-year term.
-New Mexico's current governor is Gov. Susana Martinez, elected in 2010.
+New Mexico's current governor is Gov. Michelle Lujan Grisham, elected in 2018.